We won't just stumble into a warless future today or tomorrow any more than we did so in the past.

 Whatever you can do or dream you can, begin.
 Boldness has genius, power and magic in it! - Goethe

 Consider what would happen if you asked 100 of your friends and acquaintances if they believe we can create a warless future.
 If you think we can, you may be surprised, even saddened, when you learn that most people say, No, it's not possible.
-And if you believe it is impossible, your belief would be reinforced by the overwhelming agreement.
+And if you believe it is impossible, your belief would be reinforced by this overwhelming agreement.

 This lack of belief by the majority is of profound consequence.
 We cannot achieve any great goal unless we believe it's reachable.
 The interdependence of success and belief is a fundamental truth of human nature.
 So the Single Most Important Idea of this campaign to end war is the conviction that ending war is possible.
 (1) We must work to create a critical mass of positive expectation that this goal is achievable.

 Believing something is possible, however, is not the same as embracing it as a goal for which you will vote, donate money and time, and pay taxes.
 So the first and most important cornerstone of our campaign is to spread faith in this goal among powerful and common people alike in such a way that they embrace it.
 That they become willing to do the hard work to make it reality.
 It’s also true that success, as in most if not all great endeavors, requires a leader or group of leaders who embrace the vision and also have the ability to rally a critical mass of people to embrace it and do the work required.
-Great leaders must inspire us to achieve something many have dreamed about and which is now, at last, within our grasp. (see How Far We Have Already Come).
+Great leaders must inspire us to achieve something many have dreamed about, and which is now, at last, within our grasp. (see How Far We Have Already Come).

 Embrace the goal but don’t underestimate or undersell the degree of difficulty

-Recruiting others to commit to doing the work required is a necessary ingredient of ultimate success.
-But to recruit others, it’s essential to paint a realistic picture of what will be required, and to never underestimate the enormity of the challenge.
+To recruit others, it’s essential to paint a realistic picture of what will be required, and to never underestimate the enormity of the challenge.
 Failing to do so will undermine the campaign’s credibility.